fenago/apache-solr/lab_guides/Lab_7.md

 based on some fields) first is the ideal way for an application.
 Solr supports a pagination feature whereby we can return a certain number of results rather than all results and display them on the first page.
-If we can\'t find the results we are looking for on the first page, we can call the next page of results by running the subsequent request with pagination parameters.
+If we can't find the results we are looking for on the first page, we can call the next page of results by running the subsequent request with pagination parameters.
 Pagination is very helpful in terms of performance because instead of returning all matching results at a time,